The International Trade Blog International Sales & Marketing

 Under an open account, the goods, along with all the necessary export documents, are shipped directly to the importer who has agreed to pay the exporter's invoice at a specified date, which is usually in 30, 60 or 90 days.

 Open account terms may help win customers in competitive markets and may be used with one or more of the appropriate trade finance techniques that mitigate the risk of non-payment.
-These techniques include export working capital financing, government-guaranteed export working capital program, export credit insurance, and export factoring.
+These techniques include export working capital financing, government-guaranteed export working capital program, export credit insurance, export factoring, and standby letters of credit.

 Export Working Capital Financing